valancej/Anchore-Documentation/docs/install_compose.md

 #### Step 3: Download and run the containers

-*By default, all services (including a bundled DB instance) will be transient, and data will be lost if you shut down/restart.*
+**Note:** By default, all services (including a bundled DB instance) will be transient, and data will be lost if you shut down/restart.

 *Run the following commands within the directory created in step 1 to pull and run the containers:*